shankarmadeshvaran/SwiftUI_Tasks/README.md

 This task app having design issues and I'm still adding features , updating and fixing bugs whenever I came across.

 ## More Updates
 Follow me on [Twitter](https://twitter.com/Shankar__am) to get the latest update about features, code and more.
+Consider star the repo if you like it.